naomiskevo/Chores-Project2/README.md

 I used JavaScript, HTML, and CSS, Node.js, and Express

 ## User Stories
-* AAU Should be able to login and view his/her household chores
+* AAU Should be able to login and view his/her household chores.
-* AAU should be able to add, update, and delete their chores when necessary.
+* AAU should be able to add, update, and delete their, and no one else's,chores when necessary.
-* AAU should be able to text people to remind them about their chores
+* AAU should be able to text people to remind them about their chores.

 ## Stretch Goals
 * CSS for sure needs work
+* Authorization needs to be put in place
+* Remind button that is already linked to phone number, so you dont have to input